Georgetown Car Barn

 The Georgetown Car Barn, historically known as the Capital Traction Company Union Station, is a building in the Georgetown neighborhood of Washington, D.C., in the United States.
 Designed by the architect Waddy Butler Wood, it was built between 1895 and 1897 by the Capital Traction Company as a union terminal for several Washington and Virginia streetcar lines.
 The adjacent Exorcist steps, later named after their appearance in William Friedkin's 1973 horror film The Exorcist, were built during the initial construction to connect M Street with Prospect Street.

-Intended for dual use as a passenger station and as a storage house for the streetcars, the Car Barn began Washington's only cable car system.
-Almost immediately after the building opened, the system was electrified, and the Car Barn was converted to accommodate electric streetcars.
-Throughout its history as a terminal and storage facility, the Car Barn was never utilized to the extent anticipated by its construction.
+The Car Barn, built for use as a passenger station and to store streetcars, was also the terminal for Washington's only cable car system.
+Almost immediately after the building opened, Capital Traction converted its streetcar lines to electrical power and modified the Car Barn to suit.
+Still, the building was never used to the extent anticipated by its builders.

-The building has undergone several renovations, the most extensive in 1911, when the original Romanesque Revival façade was significantly modified, and the interior was almost completely gutted.
-Not long after its opening, the building fell into disrepair.
+The building has undergone several renovations.
+The most extensive, in 1911, modified the original Romanesque Revival façade and almost completely gutted the interior.
 Changing ownership over time, it maintained its original function of housing streetcars until 1950, when it was redeveloped as office space.
 Among its occupants was the International Police Academy, an arm of the Central Intelligence Agency, which operated out of the Car Barn in the 1960s and 1970s.
-Today, it is used as an academic building by Georgetown University.
+Today, it is an academic building owned by Georgetown University.
 In 2019, it was listed on the National Register of Historic Places.